Frequently Asked Questions

 How do I trace my Unit's history

 The first step is to note down what you already know.
 What is the unit's current name, do you know of any past names or mergers?
 Where do you meet now and have you always met there or do you know of previous locations?
 What former Leaders do you know of, and can they help to fill in some of the blanks?
 Do other local Leaders (especially those who have been involved in Guiding for a while locally) have information or recollections which could be helpful?
-There may be a date quoted on 'GO', but for most units of any age a generic date of 1 January 1900 was used, which is a nonsense date.
+There may be a date quoted on 'GO', for a while it tended to be a generic/nonsense date of 1 January 1900, but a lot have now been updated to an accurate date.

 Don't forget to keep your net wide enough when searching - if there was a Divison or County unit event then your unit might well have participated, even if the information doesn't explicitly say so - so search for larger events like County Camps, Rainbow Riots, and Brownie Revels.
 With Senior Section units, be aware that if their history stretches back pre-1968, then they would probably have started as either Land Rangers, Sea Rangers or Air Rangers, or maybe even as Sea Guides or Senior Guides - can you find out which?